couchand/descent/README.md

 specify a return type: descent will infer it for you.
 You don't even need to specify `return` -- as in CoffeeScript, the last thing you do will be automatically returned.

+Inner classes are specified just like outer classes, but one level indented.
+Just as in Apex, you can only write inner classes one level deep.

 Properties, methods, and classes can all have different types of modifiers in Apex.
 In descent, many of these are